ronikbhaskar/ronikbhaskar.github.io/ronikbhaskar.github.io/source/_posts/the-connoisseur-of-random-before-computers.md

 As we discussed last time, computers aren't great at generating truly random numbers.
 Can you do any better?
 You have plenty of practice generating random numbers, I can promise you that, as long as you've played a few board games.

 Dice.
 Roll one to get a random number.
 Roll a few and add them together to get bigger numbers.
 So many board games rely on you generating random numbers to make the game enjoyable.
-Will you pass go or will you go bankrupt on Boardwalk?
+Will you pass Go or will you go bankrupt on Boardwalk?
 Will you climb a ladder or slide down a snake?
 It all depends on how the dice roll.

 In 1890 Francis Galton saw the power of using dice in statistics, creating a special set of dice for statistical experiments.
 He argued that shaking dice in a bag and taking them out with your eyes closed was sufficiently random for this random sampling technique.